-Flight path trials in Auckland
+Flight paths in Auckland

 Airways New Zealand, Auckland Airport and the Board of Airline Representatives New Zealand (BARNZ) have been working together to trial new flight paths, called SMART Approaches, into Auckland Airport.

-Draft SMART Approaches report now available
+Final SMART Approaches report now available